Applying Is Affordable

-Fee waivers are available via the Common Application or Coalition Application.
+Fee waivers are available via the Common Application.
 We also partner with QuestBridge, which does not charge an application fee to use its application platform.
 Transfer students enrolled in a community or junior college do not need to pay the application fee.
 Veterans and active-duty service members do not need to pay the application fee.

 All students with financial need are welcome to complete SwatPass to find out if you qualify for an application fee waiver.

 For students applying to Swarthmore in the 2021-22 admissions cycle, Swarthmore offers students the option to apply without consideration of their SAT or ACT scores.
 Should you choose to submit standardized test scores, you will have the option to submit official scores or self-report scores through the applicant portal.